Online Quiz and Exam Security Tools

 - The Respondus Monitor feature is intended for use by Biomedical Graduate Education (BGE) and Qatar instructors only.
 Unauthorized use of Respondus Monitor will result in your department being liable for costs associated with this product.

 - We highly recommend faculty create a practice quiz in Canvas that utilizes Lockdown Browser prior to any high-stakes exams.

 - Students can download the Lockdown Browser software from the specific Canvas quiz page where Lockdown Browser has been enabled.

 - Requiring only Lockdown Browser for asynchronous or non-proctored Canvas exams will not prevent students from cheating.
-Consider using Respondus Monitor or Zoom to track student movements.
+Consider using Zoom in addition to Lockdown Browser to track student movements.

 Faculty: Set up a quiz in Canvas that requires Lockdown Browser

 Faculty can set up Lockdown Browser after creating the quiz in Canvas.
 Quizzes do not have to be published in order for them to be configured in Lockdown Browser.

 For more detailed information on Lockdown Browser in Canvas, and an explanation of the option settings see the official Instructor Quick Start Guide.

 - On your course menu, go to Settings.